Carromano/My_ETH_Tool_list/Appunti/Ethical-Hacking.md

 ---

+### SQLi Impact
+- Retrieve hidden application data
+- subvert application logic
+- retrieving data outside the scope of the application
+- Execute code on the OS

 ### SQLi Countermeasures
 - Programmers must take care of input sanitization and avoid using "automagic methods"
 - Avoid manually crafted regex